dee-001/Projects/README.md

 The AI integration in travel app project analyses the features and offerings by competitors, dives into user research and then proposes feature addition and AI integration through UX designs.
-Then it talks about feature prioritization and the GTM strategy.
+Then it further focuses on feature prioritization and the GTM strategy.